-EAL can be studied to IGCSE level in place of a second Modern Foreign Language, in formal timetabled lessons.
+EAL is studied to IGCSE level in place of a second Modern Foreign Language, in formal timetabled lessons.
 If it becomes apparent that additional tuition, on an individual basis, is needed to support what is on offer within the mainstream curriculum, the EAL Department will recommend extra lessons to a pupil's Housemaster/mistress and he/she will seek the consent of the pupil's parents as such lessons incur additional cost.

 It is possible for pupils to take GCSE or IGCSE qualifications in their native tongue if an examination is available.
 This can be of value as it involves more than a test of competence in one's native tongue; pupils can learn valuable skills that are not developed in other subjects.
+Pupils must not assume that an A grade is a foregone conclusion; they must apply themselves fully as with any other subject.

 In the long summer break, in order to prevent any deterioration in English language skills whilst pupils are on holiday in their home countries, the College recommends a range of resources for ongoing practice of English.
+It is most important that pupils make regular use of these in order that their competence in the language is maintained and their performance in the GCSE and IGCSE examinations is not adversely affected.